Blue Shape Top

 2. Allow your child to lead.
 Creativity is fun.
 Today, where it’s so easy for children to choose to consume video games and television over creative tasks, it’s even more important to let them choose activities they are passionate about.
 If they love playing outside with nature and making perfume out of flowers (this was my favorite activity as a child), then let them do it.
 Are they obsessed with drawing bugs?
 Great.
 Do they love making things out of empty boxes?
 Amazing.
 Let your child choose their passion, move at their own pace, and engage fully in the activity.
 This teaches them to follow their creative spark, and you might be amazed where it will lead them one day.

-3. Set up a creative space” to encourage creative time.
-Creativity is a skill.
-Skills are built over time and repetition.
+3. Set up a “creative space” to encourage creative time.
+Creativity is a skill, and skills are built over time and repetition.
 Your child needs time to get good at their creative endeavours.
-For example, they’ll get better and better at drawing, the more they do it.
-Research shows that to develop a skill, it’s better to do something creative for fifteen minutes every day, rather than once a week for a longer period.
-Small amounts everyday count for more.
+For example, the more they draw, the better they’ll get.
+When developing a skill, small amounts everyday can lead to significant improvements.
 When you set up a “creative space,” your child is more likely to build blocks, create Lego masterpieces, or draw.
 Having a special space invites small amounts of creativity more often.
 The creative space can be a child-sized table, a corner of the bedroom, or even a favorite rug just for creative time.
 It announces, “It’s time to get creative!”
-And place it away from the TV and tablet charging station!
+Be sure to place it away from the TV and tablet charging station!

 4. Make your feedback count.
 As a parent, you want to praise your child when they do something creative.
 It’s totally natural.
 You’re proud of them and want them to know.
 It feels natural to say something like, “That’s really good.
 I like it.”
 However, we now know this sort of feedback makes kids outcome driven.
 They measure their work and their value based on whether you liked what they created.
 This eventually creates an insecure artist who is frightened of criticism and always seeks praise.
 Instead, we want creativity to be valued for the process.
-We want creativity to be something your child enjoys doing for the sake of doing it.
-Then they will do more of it.
-So instead of saying you like what your child made, or that it’s good, give feedback that encourages your child to talk about what they created, such as “That tower is really tall.”
-“You look like you’re really enjoying that.”
-“Was that fun?”
-“Tell me about what you made?”
+Ideally, creativity is something your child enjoys doing for the sake of doing it, which will lead them to want to be creative more often.
+So instead of saying you like what your child made, or that it’s good, give feedback that encourages your child to talk about what they created.
+Examples may be, “That tower is really tall,” “You look like you’re really enjoying that,” “Was that fun?”, or “Tell me about what you made?”.

 Elena Paige was a counselling psychologist for over 20 years, specialising in emotions, positive thinking, and mindfulness.
 She now works full time as a Children’s Book Author, penning stories that inspire a child’s imagination and quest for adventure, while also gifting them with valuable life lessons and personal growth.
 Her titles include the best-selling series Meditation Adventures for Kids, and Evie Everyday Witch.
 You can find her at ElenaPaige.com.